Interviewed by Tracy Frisch

 SCHWARTZ.
 I believe the way that we talk about climate change leaves us stuck and interferes with our ability to truly grapple with it.
 In public discussions, the term climate change is generally assumed to mean global warming being caused by excess atmospheric CO2 due to the burning of fossil fuels.
 While we absolutely need to stop burning fossil fuels, this narrative is incomplete.
 And it leaves us feeling powerless because what else can we do about it other than protest pipelines or encourage divestment?
 However, if we understand climate change as manifestations of distorted carbon, water and energy cycles, we can work to restore the health of those cycles.
 If you work on restoring the water cycle, you inevitably help restore the carbon cycle.
 And in addressing the carbon and water cycles, you are helping to rebalance the energy cycle.
 By energy cycle here I mean the solar energy that strikes the Earth, not fossil fuels.
 Water Jehne, a microbiologist with Healthy Soils Australia, has an interesting perspective on the energy cycle.
 He notes that on average, 342 watts of solar radiation per square meter reach the Earth’s surface.
 But because of how human activity has altered various ecological dynamics, only 339 watts per square meter are being emitted back.
 To have a stable climate, the amount coming in should equal the amount going out.
 These are figures from the International Panel on Climate Change.

 ACRES U.S.A.
-So in effect, the Earth is absorbing this amount of energy and that’s raising the temperature?
+So, in effect, the Earth is absorbing this amount of energy and that’s raising the temperature?

 SCHWARTZ.
 Essentially.
 The energy differential is only about 3 watts per square meter, which is less than 1 percent of the total amount of solar energy striking the land.
 Walter asks whether we can work with the water cycle and other natural processes to disperse and re-radiate those 3 watts per square meter.
 And he points out all the opportunities we have to do so.
 For example, we can look at transpiration as a cooling mechanism because it consumes energy.
-For that, all that’s needed to promote transpiration is plants.
+All that’s needed to promote transpiration is plants.
 Let’s say we have a little patch of bare soil.
 When the sun hits the exposed ground, that heat is absorbed.
 It becomes sensible heat — heat you can feel.
-That is a positive in the energy balance, meaning that we’re taking in that heat.
+That is a positive in the energy balance, meaning we’re taking in that heat.
 Then take a few steps over to a meadow.
 There the solar radiation falls on plants.
 Those plants are transpiring water, which uses and disperses solar energy.
 It’s a cooling process, the antithesis of warming up bare soil.
 That heat becomes latent heat embodied in water vapor.

 ACRES U.S.A.
 Won’t that water vapor eventually change phase and become liquid water again?